withaspirit/Elevator-Simulation/README.md

 <details>
   <summary>Editing</summary>

-** In Eclipse: **
+**In Eclipse:**

-1. Open File the file menu and select "Import".
+1. Open the File menu and select "Import".
 This will open the "Import" window.
-From there select "Git"->"Projects from Git"as the import wizard and press Next>.
+From there select "Git"->"Projects from Git" as the import wizard and press Next>.
 2. From the next window, select "Clone URI" as the repository source and press Next>
-3. You have to enter the URL of the git repository in this window which can be found by pressing the "Code" button  on project github page.
+3. You have to enter the URL of the git repository in this window which can be found by pressing the "Code" button and selecting the preferred connection protocol on the project's GitHub page.
-4. Account authentication via HTTPS: Copy the HTTPS URL and paste it in the window.
-It will prefill some of the information in the window, Select "HTTPS" as the protocol and enter your Github's UserName and Password and Press Next>.
+4. Paste the information obtained from the project page into the window.
+It may prefill some of the information in the window.
+Enter any required information.
-5. Due to an update in GitHub, account authentication with Eclipse via HTTPS might not work, is it offically not supported for security reasons.
-To overcome that error follow the guide [here](https://stackoverflow.com/a/68802292).
+5. Due to an update in GitHub, account authentication with Eclipse via HTTPS might not work.
+It is not offically supported for security reasons.
+To overcome that error, follow the guide [here](https://stackoverflow.com/a/68802292).
 6. After over coming the erorr, press Next> and it will show you the branches of the repository, do not make any changes to the default selected branches.
 7. It will open the Local Destination window in which you can select the location of the folder where you want clone the repository.
 Press Next>
 8. In the next window, Select "Import as general project" as the wizard from import and press Next>